-The variables available to be selected can be identified and accessed from the drop-down menu by clicking the arrows in the top right-hand corner next to Primary Variable and Secondary Variable.
+The variables available to be selected can be identified and accessed from the dropdown menu by clicking the arrows in the top right-hand corner next to Primary Variable and Secondary Variable.
 Click on the relevant variable to select it.

-It is possible to select the same variable for primary and secondary variables if you just wish to concentrate on one aspect (eg, monthly sales).
+It is possible to select the same variable for primary and secondary variables if you just wish to concentrate on one aspect (eg Effective Period for monthly sales).
 Normally, however, the two variables selected are different.